 6. As Good As It Gets (1997)

 Age is just a number for the great Jack Nicholson.
 The man defines charisma and just oozes class here in every frame he’s in.
-He was 60 when he did this film, but not for a moment did you feel any kind of awkwardness here when he was dating a 34-year-old Helen Hunt in the film.
+He was 60 when he made this film, but not for a moment do you feel any awkwardness when he is dating a 34-year-old Helen Hunt in the film.
 That’s what flamboyance and charisma are all about.
 ‘As Good As It Gets’ is a sweet little romantic comedy that tells the story of a misanthropic, annoying, obsessive-compulsive writer, played by Nicholson, who has to take care of his neighbor’s dog.
 He falls in love with a waitress, almost half his age, who is a single mother with a chronically ill son.
 The film beautifully establishes the characters and their relationships, taking its time to build the story.
 It’s wonderfully made with some fine performances by Nicholson and Hunt, both of whom won the Academy Award for Best Actor and Best Actress, respectively.
 Feel free to check out the movie here.

 5. Last Tango in Paris (1972)

 Bernardo Bertolucci’s magnum opus is one of the most controversial films ever made.
 The film focuses on a man recovering from his wife’s death who develops an anonymous sexual relationship with a much younger woman.
-The film is a profoundly liberating piece of pure erotic cinema that just melts you in its gorgeously painful depiction of the human condition.
+The film is a profoundly liberating piece of pure erotic cinema that melts you in its gorgeously painful depiction of the human condition.
 It’s so emotionally raw, dark, and tragic beyond words.
-The film has Marlon Brando deliver one of the greatest acting performances of all time.
+The film has Marlon Brando deliver one of the most outstanding acting performances of all time.
 You can check out the film here.

 4. Lolita (1962)